erpua/react-update-course/README.md

 # Terminal / Power Shell

-- Step 1: Step 1: First, you have to need to open the command prompt and run this command. set-ExecutionPolicy RemoteSigned -Scope CurrentUser
+- Step 1: Step 1: First, you have to need to open the command prompt and run this command.
+<b> set-ExecutionPolicy RemoteSigned -Scope CurrentUser </b>

 When you run this command, you can see that your system has set all policies for the current user as remotely.
 It will take few seconds to complete this process.